 Few teams did more to underline Zealandia’s right to continent status than the expedition that set out to drill into Zealandia’s submerged rock in 2017.

 The project was a tricky one.
-The lost continent is hidden beneath two-thirds of a mile of water.
+The lost eighth continent is hidden beneath two-thirds of a mile of water.
 To get a range of samples, the researchers had to drill 4,000 feet into the sediment over a period of nine weeks.

 Wikimedia CommonsMountains in southern New Zealand that are remnants of how Zealandia was formed.

-No human ever saw the continent above the water, but researchers were able to find hundreds of fossils, crushed shells, and pollen samples that suggest that the continent spent more time than scientists previously thought at a relatively shallow depth.
+No human ever saw the continent above the water, but researchers were able to find countless fossils, crushed shells, and pollen samples that suggest that the continent spent more time than scientists previously thought as a landmass above the surface.
+This means that, for a time, animals easily crossed between the continent’s highest points, and plants covered its tropical peaks.

-First, the discovery that the region’s climate was once tropical offers scientists new climate data that doesn’t just help them to understand the past, but also makes them better able to predict climate shifts in the future.
+This discovery was a critical piece in several ongoing puzzles.
+First, the discovery that the region’s climate was once tropical offers scientists new climate data that doesn’t just help them understand the past but also makes them better able to predict climate shifts in the future.

-Mapping A ‘Hidden’ Continent
+Mapping Earth’s ‘Hidden’ Eighth Continent

 Since Zealandia was designated as a continent in 2017, scientists have been working to map its boundaries.
 This is easier said than done, considering so much of the continent is underwater.

-“We’re only just starting to discover Zealandia’s secrets,” said Dr. Derya Gürer, an earth scientist with the University of Queensland.
+“We’re only just starting to discover Zealandia’s secrets,” said Dr. Derya Gürer, an earth scientist at the University of Queensland.
 “It’s remained hidden in plain sight until recently and is notoriously difficult to study.”

 Dan Buehler/University of QueenslandDr.
 Gürer and the Schmidt Ocean Institute’s research vessel, Falkor.